mercymadueke/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list all files
+a script that prints the type of file named